Milnor and Tjurina numbers for smoothings of surface singularities: -Gorenstein smoothings

-\begin{theorem} (Wall, \cite{wall}) The $G$-modules $H$ and $J_f \otimes (\text{det})$ are isomorphic, where $det$ is the determinant character. \end{theorem} (This result does not require that $G$ acts freely off the origin, only that it leave $f$ invariant.)
-We conclude \begin{lemma} dim $J^G=\text{dim}\ H^{\nu}$, the isotypic component of $H$ corresponding to the character $\nu=(\text{det}\ )^{-1}.$ \end{lemma}
+\begin{theorem} (Wall, \cite{wall}) The $G$-modules $H$ and $J_f \otimes (\text{det})$ are isomorphic, where $det$ is the determinant character. \end{theorem} (This result does not require that $G$ acts freely off the origin, only that it leaves $f$ invariant.)
+We conclude: \begin{lemma} dim $J^G=\text{dim}\ H^{\nu}$, where $H^{\nu}$ is the isotypic component of $H$ corresponding to the character $\nu=(\text{det}\ )^{-1}.$ \end{lemma}

 The action of $G$ on the full cohomology ring $H^*(M)$ can be deduced from the following general result. \begin{lemma} Let $X$ be a finite connected CW complex with cohomology $H^*(X)$ only in even degrees (respectively, only in odd degrees and degree $0$).
 Suppose a finite group $G$ acts freely on $X$.
 Then as a $G$-module, $H^*(X)$ is exactly $\chi(X)/|G|$ copies of the regular representation (respectively,the direct sum of two trivial representations and the direct sum of $-\chi(X)/|G|$ copies of the regular representation.) \begin{proof} Let $\phi_g:X\rightarrow X$ be the homeomorphism corresponding to $g\in G$.
 Consider the Lefschetz number $G$ acts freely, so by the Lefschetz fixed point theorem, for $g\neq e$ one has Clearly,